abdussamad59/DeepLearningAI-Data-Analytics-Professional-Certificate/README.md

 # DeepLearningAI-Data-Analytics-Professional-Certificate
-This repo showcases my assignment files from Deeplearning.AI Data Analytics Professional Certificate from Coursera.
+This repository contains my projects and assignments completed during the **DeepLearning.AI Data Analytics Professional Certificate** on Coursera.

+Overview:
+This program teaches practical data analysis skills — from data cleaning to visualization and storytelling — using Python, Pandas, Plotly, and SQL.